Online account for individuals – frequently asked questions

 We send you a statement when each tax period is paid.
 We also send an annual statement of installment agreement activity.
 You can review your account for any current balance and payment history.

-Besides income taxes, what other tax liabilities does online account show?
+Besides income taxes, what other tax liabilities does my online account show?

 Online account shows details for any federal tax liability associated with your individual account, such as: